Watch a Volcano Erupt From a Freezing Tent Above Antigua

 The city was Guatemala's capital for 230 years until a series of earthquakes in 1773 destroyed it so thoroughly the government moved to Guatemala City.
 What remains is a UNESCO World Heritage site that never quite got rebuilt — and that's exactly what makes it extraordinary.
 The ruins aren't archaeological sites behind fences.
 They're woven into the living city.
 You buy ice cream next to a collapsed cathedral nave.

-I walked to Cerro de la Cruz, the hilltop viewpoint, at 6:30AM the next morning.
+Walk to Cerro de la Cruz, the hilltop viewpoint, at 6:30AM.
 Tourist police patrol the path during daylight.
 The view from the top — red terracotta rooftops against green volcanic slopes, the city laid out in its perfect grid — is the kind of thing that makes you understand why people move here.

 The Ruins of La Recoleccion

 Most tourists visit the more famous ruins at Iglesia de la Merced.
-I went to La Recoleccion instead, on a recommendation from my hostel's owner.
+Go to La Recoleccion instead — the recommendation locals quietly hand to anyone who asks.

 The collapsed nave is massive — enormous columns and arches lying where they fell during the 1773 earthquake, slowly being absorbed by grass and vines.
 The scale of destruction is dramatic.
 You can walk among the rubble, touch the stones, and try to imagine what this church looked like when it was intact.

-I spent an hour there.
-Just me, a groundskeeper, and three hundred years of gravity.
+Give it an hour.
+Just you, a groundskeeper, and three hundred years of gravity.

 Calle del Arco at Dawn